gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 As if summoned by his name,
 the old tortoise had appeared on the other side of the square.
-He squinted and returned Mama Roo's wave as he came over to join them.
+He squinted and returned Mama Roo's wave as he ambled over to join them.
 "Evening, Mama Roo.
 Evening, all.
 Warm one tonight."